 The new employees will normally be of somewhat different backgrounds.
 Being new, they are not familiar with their new employers.
 As a result, the earliest phases of the training must concentrate on company orientation.

 During these phases, the organization, organization policies and administrative details should be covered.
-It is also a suitable time to acquaint the trainees with what will be expected of him, and how he will be evaluated throughout the phase of training.
+It is also a suitable time to acquaint the trainees with what will be expected of them, and how they will be evaluated throughout the phase of training.

 Retaining & Upgrading Veteran Employees

 At least two schools of thought exist as to how these employees should be rekindled.
-There are advantages in keeping this group intact and tailoring the program to their needs.
+There are advantages to keeping this group intact and tailoring a separate program to their needs.
 On the other hand, this category of employees can also make significant contribution to training if they are mingled with the new hires.

 Supporting Employees in the Training Pipeline